 Although the main attractions of Swarovski Kristallwelten are the Giant and its Chambers of Wonder, there are a few attractions outdoors that can’t be missed – the Crystal Cloud, the Playtower and Playground.
 One of the most beautiful parts of the park landscape is the green labyrinth in the form of a hand by André Heller that invites the visitor to explore and play hide-and-seek.
 The façades of the play tower, consist of 160 crystalline facets, though no two are exactly alike.
 The panes are imprinted with an innovative pattern of millions of tiny animal motifs.
 We loved the Lotuses displayed under the Crystal Cloud.

 Timeless area tells the history of Swarovski and crystal in all of its historical facets.
 An exciting exhibition that ranges from the company’s founding to magical moments on the stage, screen and runway juxtaposes curiosities and glamour with nostalgia, history, and technology.

 More Information for visiting the Swarovski Crystal Worlds

-Swarovski Crystal Worlds is open year round but the Indian summer festival is only during July and August, 2017
+Swarovski Crystal Worlds is open year-round but the Indian summer festival was only during July and August, 2017

 Swarovski Kristallwelten Wattens